 ISO 26000 offers 100 pages of guidance and can be used in many ways.
 In general, it is recommended not to pick the cherries by only using a few selected parts, but instead take the time to go through the integration process and apply the full spectrum of socially responsible behavior.
 In 2012, the ISO 26000 PPO took note of some of the criteria that were being discussed and issued some recommendations to help those developing tools and supporting initiatives.
 In summary, it is recommended to include all of ISO 26000 and engage relevant stakeholders when developing tools that refer to or interpret ISO 26000.

 Based on the experience of the author of this website, many tools have a tendency of becoming renegotiated recommendations from the standard and often the company/organisation needs to go back to ISO 26000 or other international documents to sort things out.
 Also, many tools that aim at helping organisations use ISO 26000, are kept in IT-formats, programs, local databases, that unnecessarily can limit accessibility to some users.

 Clause 7, the process management clause of ISO 26000, was written to help the reader integrate social responsibility behavior in any organisation.
-Clause 7 is a tool that, when applied, will open up the rest of the clauses in ISO 26000.
+Clause 7 of is a tool that, when applied, will open up the rest of the clauses in ISO 26000.